The cover letter you write and format will serve as your first impression with a prospective hiring representative.

-The first thing someone will notice about your cover letter—before they even read the content—is how it looks.
-Type your application letter using a standard font size and style.
+The first thing someone will notice about your cover letter is how it looks before they even read the content.
+Type your application letter using standard font size and style.
 Although you may want to show off your writing expertise, getting overly extravagant is not professional.

 Print the letter off on resume bond paper that matches your resume.
-Make sure you have a matching envelope, attention to detail is necessary.
-Keep an electronic copy to quickly adjust the letter to target individual positions.
+Make sure you have a matching envelope; attention to detail is necessary.
+Keep an electronic copy to adjust the letter to target individual positions quickly.

-Submitting a letter that contains spelling or grammatical errors will make the interviewer think you don’t have the expertise, experience, or education you claim to have.
+Submitting a letter containing spelling or grammatical errors will make the interviewer think you don’t have the expertise, experience, or education you claim to have.
 Even if you think you’re a meticulous writer and have few or no mistakes, always have your letter proofread.
-Someone else may see errors that you didn’t notice.
+Someone else may see errors that you overlooked.
 Don’t use large or unusual words.
 Keep it plain, simple, and to the point.
 The easier they can read your letter, the better chance you have against the competition.

 It’s important to write a cover letter so that it flows well and makes complete sense.
-Make a detailed list of what you want to include in your letter, and organize it in a logical sequence.
+Make a detailed list of what you want to include in your letter, and organize it logically.

-The interviewer isn’t looking for a personal profile, so don’t add a bunch of personal items.
+The interviewer isn’t looking for a personal profile, so don’t add any personal items.
 List only what’s relevant to the job.
 Look at it from their point of view.
 If you were a recruiter interviewing to fill this position, what would you be looking for in an employee?

-Your work history, education, accomplishments, and qualifications will be contained in your resume and application form.
+Work history, education, accomplishments, and qualifications should be located in your resume and application form.
 The cover letter is a chance to let the interviewer get a quick overview of you as a person.

 Items to Include in Your Cover Letter

 Research the company to learn their vision, values, products, and services.
-When you write a cover letter, mentioning something specific about why you like their values will make a bigger impression on the interviewer than the candidates that don’t.
+When you write a cover letter, mentioning why you like their values will make a bigger impression on the interviewer than the candidates who don’t.

 Share What You Can Contribute

-Explain what you think you have in experience, knowledge and methods that would be of benefit to the company.
-Explain why you think your experience and expertise fits the description of the type of employee they want.
+Explain what you think you have in experience, knowledge, and methods that would benefit the company.
+Explain why you think your experience and expertise fit the description of the type of employee they want.

 Can You Truthfully State You Are Innovative In Your Cover Letter?